This website may contain affiliate links and advertising so that we can provide recipes to you. Read my disclosure policy.

 - Season and Marinate shrimp: Salt and pepper the shrimp.
 In a medium sized bowl combine olive oil, red wine vinegar, garlic, Italian seasoning, lemon juice, soy sauce, Dijon Mustard and Worcestershire sauce.
 Add the shrimp and let marinate for at least one hour or overnight.

 - Grill Shrimp: Preheat grill to medium high heat.
 Thread the shrimp on the skewers.
 Place on the grill.
-Grill on each side for about two minutes or until no longer pink.
+Grill on each side for about two minutes until cooked through.

 What to Serve with Shrimp: